 It’s estimated that 24 billion usernames and password combinations are being sold on the dark web.
 Compromised credentials remain one of the biggest security threats facing organizations today.
 When there are as many malicious cyber attacks as there are stars in the sky, no additional precaution is too much.

 Protecting you and your community from these threats is one of the most important jobs we have.
 That’s why beginning in March 2023, we're moving towards a platform-wide requirement for all clients to have Multi-Factor Authentication (MFA) enabled in their SmartSimple Cloud systems.

-Included in our November upgrade will be an enhancement to the SmartSimple Cloud ecosystem that enables broad application of MFA for all clients.
+We've already started this journey, enhancing the SmartSimple Cloud ecosystem to enable broader application of MFA for all clients in our November 2022 upgrade.
 Read on to learn more about this enhancement.

 What is Multi-Factor Authentication (MFA)?

 In simplest terms, MFA is a digital authentication method that requires users to verify their identity by using two or more pieces of identification to gain access when logging in.
 This provides an additional layer of protection during the sign-in process.

 Apart from the standard login username and password, additional verification may utilize other other tools or channels where a unique -single- use code is sent to.
 Users are required to enter that one-time code to proceed through login.
 The most common verification tools are authenticator apps, email or SMS (i.e. text message).

 Similar to how banks ask for two forms of ID for additional verification when opening an account, MFA adds additional layers of protection for higher security.

 In today’s connected world, threats are ever-present.
 Malicious actors use a wide array of techniques to steal usernames and passwords, making them a weaker level of security that can leave your system vulnerable to unauthorized access.
 Since MFA relies on secondary tools and channels to deliver a one-time use code, it’s much more difficult to infiltrate.